ninabarzh/broomstick/content/posts/The-art-of-selling-you-crap.md

 ### The Environmental Catastrophe No One Wants to Talk About

-All this corporate trickery doesn’t just empty your wallet—it fills landfills with mountains of perfectly avoidable waste.
+All this corporate trickery doesn’t just empty your wallet, it fills landfills with mountains of perfectly avoidable waste.
 But why bother making things repairable when you can just sell the same customer a slightly worse version of last year’s model?

 ### How to fight back (If you can be bothered)